 However, rubbing alcohol may be useful for easing the itch that a mosquito leaves after sucking your blood, so at least it has some use?

-Where to Get and How to Use
+Where to Get Rubbing Alcohol & How to Use It

-- Bottled – Most convenience stores/pharmacies sell rubbing alcohol in a bottle, with varying percentages of isopropyl alcohol(70%, 90%, etc.).
+Most convenience stores/pharmacies sell rubbing alcohol in a bottle, with varying percentages of isopropyl alcohol(70%, 90%, etc.).
 However, for our purposes, the percentages don’t matter much; either will do for mosquito purposes.

-- Spray – To spray pesky mosquitoes, all you need is to get a spray bottle, fill it with equal amounts of rubbing alcohol and water.
+To spray pesky mosquitoes, all you need is to get a spray bottle, fill it with equal amounts of rubbing alcohol and water.
 From there, spray it at mosquitoes.
 If the alcohol won’t kill it, the pressure of the spray will.

 Rubbing alcohol has many uses around a household, but unfortunately, repelling mosquitoes isn’t one of them, at least that we’re not aware of.
 But if you got bed bugs?
 Rubbing alcohol may be your savior.